Charles XII of Sweden: Death

 Another odd account of Charles's death comes from Finnish writer Carl Nordling, who states that the king's surgeon, Melchior Neumann, dreamed the king had told him that he was not shot from the fortress but from "one who came creeping".

 Charles's body has been exhumed on three occasions to ascertain the cause of death; in 1746, 1859 and 1917.
 The 1859 exhumation found that the wound was in accordance with a shot from the Norwegian fort.
 In 1917, his head was photographed and x-rayed.
 Peter Englund asserted in his essay "On the death of Charles XII and other murders" that the mortal wound sustained by the King, with a smaller exit wound than entry wound, would be consistent with being hit by a bullet with a speed not exceeding 150 m/s, concluding that Charles was killed by stray grapeshot from the nearby fortress.
-A 2022 study also found that iron grapeshot was likely to have killed the king, citing evidence from ballistic experiments as well as the absence of lead fragments in Charles's skull.
+A 2022 study by the University of Oulu and the University of Helsinki also found that iron grapeshot was likely to have killed the king, citing evidence from ballistic experiments as well as the absence of lead fragments in Charles's skull.

-Academic research from University of Oulu and University of Helsinki concluded that Charles XII was likely killed by an enemy projectile.

 Charles was succeeded to the Swedish throne by his sister, Ulrika Eleonora.
 As his duchy of Palatine Zweibrücken required a male heir, Charles was succeeded as ruler there by his cousin Gustav Leopold.
-Georg Heinrich von Görtz, Charles' minister, was beheaded in 1719.
+Georg Heinrich von Görtz, Charles's minister, was beheaded in 1719.